The ModernLib ML Database

 As above, but with at least one entry in the table linked to web-based content.
 (Click here to learn more about web-based content links.)

-Link directly to the web-based complete text of a work, sometimes with graphics and/or ancillary information.
+Links directly to the web-based complete text of a work, sometimes with graphics and/or ancillary information.
 (Click here to learn more about web-based content links.)

 Opens offsite table of contents of a title; the ToC links to web-based contents.
 When this icon appears in the writer's name field, it usually points to a writer's web-based collected works.
 (Click here to learn more about web-based content links.)